-Revenue from Applications Integration services include online assessment, document management services, web development, mailing solutions, digital certificate based authentication services, supply chain software and eLearning software development services. eLearning software development services consist of structuring of content, developing modules, delivery and training users in the modules developed.
-Revenue from Applications Integration Services is recognised based on percentage of completion method.
-Percentage completion is measured based on the amount of time/effort spent on a project.
+Revenue from Applications Integration services include online assessment, document management services, web development, digital certificate based authentication services, supply chain software and eLearning software development services. eLearning software development services consist of structuring of content, developing modules, delivery and training users in the modules developed.

+Revenue from Applications Integration Services is recognized over a period of time.
+The progress is measured based on the amount of time/effort spent on a project.
 Revenue in relation to 'time' is measured as the agreed rate per unit of time multiplied by the units of time expended.
 The element of revenue related to materials is measured in accordance with the terms of the contract.

-The Group enters into contracts with customers to serve advertisements in the portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognised rateably over the period of the contract based on actual impressions/click throughs / leads delivered.
-Revenue from commissions earned on electronic commerce transactions are recognised when the transactions are completed.
+The Group enters into contracts with customers to serve advertisements in the portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognized ratably over the period of the contract based upon the usage (i.e on actual impressions/click throughs / leads delivered.)

+Revenue from commissions earned on electronic commerce transactions are recognized when the transactions are completed.

 Digital Certification revenues include income received on account of Web certification.
-Generally the Company does not hold after sale service commitments after the activation of the Digital Certificates sold and accordingly, revenue is recognised fully on the date of activation of the respective certificate.
-Billing towards one time installation / training is recognised upon completion thereof.
+Generally the Group does not hold after sale service commitments after the activation of the Digital Certificates sold and accordingly, revenue is recognized fully on the date of activation of the respective certificate.